justlostintime/GambasShell/README.md

 first start, exit gsh and restart it.
 Remeber to save all your personal subs/functions/procedures before clearing the in memory subs.
 This ensures the use of the new structure.

 Clearing the subs is a good idea after each release if you can.

-Clear subs using : clearsubs
+Clear subs using : clearsubs ' Subroutines are loaded into the gsh.image on first use

 Save your personal subs using : savesubs "sub1" "sub2" ....

 If you want to use gsh as your login script then you must add an entry to the